techrityorg/Mentorship/TMP2022/frontend-dev-track/divine-project-fe-faith/Project-1/README.md

 # Techrity Mentorship: Project-1 - Huddle Landing Page

-This is a solution to the Week-6: Project-1 of Techrity Frontend Development Mentorship.

 ## Table of contents

 - [Techrity Mentorship: Project-1 - Huddle Landing Page](#techrity-mentorship-project-1---huddle-landing-page)